Iain Dowie: Crystal Palace

 On 21 December 2003, Dowie was appointed manager of Crystal Palace, inheriting a squad with low morale and occupying 19th place in Division One.
 However, under his leadership, the club went on an impressive run that included 17 wins from 23 games after he took over, until the end of the season, enabling the club to finish in sixth place in the First Division, just scraping into the play-off places.
 This feat was attributed to complete change in the atmosphere and training regime at the club, including a tougher disciplinary regime, introduced by Dowie.
 After beating Sunderland in the semi-final, on a penalty shootout, the club beat Dowie's former club West Ham by a single goal in the Final for a place in the FA Premier League.

 Dowie's squad contained some promising footballers, including Andrew Johnson.
-Dowie made a couple of signings to the Crystal Palace squad: he signed goalkeeper Gabor Kiraly to challenge Julián Speroni for the number 1 top.
+Dowie made a couple of signings for the 2004–05 season: he signed goalkeeper Gabor Kiraly to challenge Julián Speroni for the number 1 top.
 Kiraly was first choice throughout the season.
 The club lasted only one season there, being relegated on the final day of the season when Charlton Athletic scored a late equaliser in a 2–2 draw.

-He remained at Palace when the club was relegated to the Championship despite rumours that he was approached by other Premier League clubs to take over.
-The only actual report of a club approaching Palace to speak to Dowie was when Portsmouth chairman Milan Mandarić approached Palace chairman Simon Jordan to speak to Dowie, in November 2005.
-Jordan refused this approach, and for the meantime Dowie remained at Selhurst Park.